DannyThompson/WeatherApp/README.md

 in which the user is in.
 Make sure location permissions are on.

 In some cases, if there are multiple cities in the country with the same name, for example, a search will yield no results.
-This functionality is intended to be fixed in the future, allowing the user to narrow the search down to state.
+You can try to input the state as well in format <City, State Abbrev.>.
+In many cases, it will provide results.
+This was tested using my hometown of Brentwood, CA.
+"Brentwood" yielded no results, but "Brentwood, CA" did.
+This was further tested by verifying results with its zipcode of 94513, and also contrasting with "Brentwood, TN" and its zipcode of 37027.
+Be careful, however.
+"Brentwood, NV" also yielded results, even though Nevada does not have a city of Brentwood.

 For now, if a search yields no results, searching by postal code _should_ yield the proper results.
-This was tested using my hometown of Brentwood, CA. "Brentwood" yielded no results, but its zipcode of 94513 did.
+This was again tested using my hometown of Brentwood, CA. "Brentwood" yielded no results, but its zipcode of 94513 did.

 Once the user has input a city a they can either: clear the text, or hit "get weather".
 This will then query the API (uses API from: https://darksky.net).